 Undergraduate Student Demographic Comparisons

 Demographic comparisons were run on undergraduate responses; only statistically significant findings are presented.
+The comparisons indicate that first generation students are less likely to report appreciating nature and engaging in environmentally friendly behaviors.

 p<.05, p<.01, p<.001